Skip to main content

 Creating a One-time Task

-Create a task that will execute once:
+Create a task that will execute once.
+Important: Include the queue tag for automatic processing:

 await runtime.createTask({